-Senior centers in Louisville are numerous, and provide a wealth of activities for seniors in the area, including social and group sporting activities, art classes, support groups, regularly scheduled dances and card nights.
+- Louisville, KY: Senior centers in Louisville are numerous and provide a wealth of activities for seniors in the area, including social and group sporting activities, art classes, support groups, regularly scheduled dances, and card nights.

-For those Cincinnati, the Cincinnati Recreation Commission offers seniors the opportunity to participate in a variety of activities to suit every lifestyle, including arts and crafts, exercise classes, sporting events, and dances.
+- Cincinnati, Ohio: For those in Cincinnati, the Cincinnati Recreation Commission offers seniors the opportunity to participate in a variety of activities to suit every lifestyle, including arts and crafts, exercise classes, sporting events, and dances.